SquidLiquid224/ElDinoTruckTrippo/index.md

 # Truck Trippo!
 ## Gitting rdy

 Next week marks the start of my summer holidays!
 I’m planning on hitting the road in my truck where I’ve converted the back into a camper.
-I added the “po” to the end of “trip” to make Trippo, mostly because my truck reminds me of a hippo.
+So I've started a blog on my Github hence the Gitting rdy in the title of this post.
+I've added the “po” to the end of “trip” to make Trippo, mostly because my truck reminds me of a hippo.
 Depicted in the image below:
 <p align="center">
 <img src="./images/truckTrippo.jpg">
   <br>